bazvalya/Rethinking_GSA/README.md

 ## Data

-To run with the original data for the DeepABM-COVID, download it from [https://figshare.com/articles/dataset/data_zip/23515965](https://figshare.com/articles/dataset/output_data_zip/22216921) and add the unzipped folder named `output_data` into the `notebooks/data/data_DeepABM` folder. `DeepABM_SobolGSA.ipynb` in the `notebook` folder contains code for writing datafile from the original data.
+To use the original data for DeepABM-COVID, obtain it from [https://figshare.com/articles/dataset/data_zip/23515965](https://figshare.com/articles/dataset/output_data_zip/22216921) and insert the unzipped folder named 'output_data' into the 'notebooks/data/data_DeepABM' directory.
+You can find the code for writing datafiles from the original data in the 'DeepABM_SobolGSA.ipynb' file located in the 'notebook' directory.

 For the poverty trap formation ABM, dowload the data from [https://figshare.com/articles/dataset/ABM_output/24517021](https://figshare.com/articles/dataset/ABM_output/24517021).
 To run with it, add the unzipped folder into the `notebooks/data/data_PT` folder, and rename it to `arrays_for_GDMaps`.